AntonBankevich/DR/docs/lja_manual.md

 All output files are stored in <output_dir> `, which is set by the user.

 -   `<output_dir>/graph.fasta` sequences of all edges of de Bruijn graph in fasta format
 -   `<output_dir>/graph.gfa` sequences of all edges of de Bruijn graph in gfa format.
-Note that gfa format is ill suited for de Bruijn graph storage since it does not represent some vertices such as vertices with indegree 2 and out degree 0.
+Note that gfa format is ill-suited for de Bruijn graph storage since it does not represent some vertices such as vertices with indegree 2 and outdegree 0.
 -   `<output_dir>/graph.dot` sequences of all edges of de Bruijn graph
 -   `<output_dir>/dbg.log` log file for the run

 Feedback and bug reports
 =================

 Your comments, bug reports, and suggestions are very welcomed.
-They will help us to further improve de Bruijn graph construction tool.
-If you have any troubles running graph construction, please send us `dbg.log` file from the directory `<output_dir>`.
+They will help us to further improve La Jolla Assembler.
+If you have any troubles  LJA, please send us `dbg.log` file from the directory `<output_dir>`.

-You can send your comments and bug reports via e-mail: <anton.bankevich@gmail.com>.
+You can send your comments and bug reports via e-mail: [anton.bankevich@gmail.com](mailto:anton.bankevich@gmail.com).